History of Málaga: Twentieth century

 The economic depression that gripped Málaga at the end of the 19th century continued during the first few years of the 20th century.
-Caciquism, government by local political bosses, prevailed in Andalucia.
+Caciquism, government by local political bosses, prevailed in Andalusia.
 Monarchist parties dominated the political environment by turns, nevertheless the recession worsened.
 The depressed economy, social conflict and a government dominated by political patronage made oligarchy and caciqueism the distinguishing political features of a province lagging in its development as the 1900s began.
 In this context, bourgeois republicanism and the labor movements found new support.

 The beginning of the 20th century was a time of readjustment and contrast in Málaga with the expansion and improvement of agriculture, which had become the dominant economic sector.
 There was a progressive dismantling of industry accompanied by fluctuating commercial activity.
 All this occurred within a backward and barely literate society, where oligarchs exercised political control and manipulated the economy.
 Primary education in the city was plagued by funding deficits and a lack of schools and places for students and teachers, while secondary education was limited and university education nonexistent.
 Málaga faced the new century in the midst of an economic depression with the attendant social unrest and a weak structure of the state; meanwhile the republicans and the labor movement found common ground.

 The city's commercial activity, though still significant, lacked the vigor that had characterised the economy throughout most of the 19th century.
 Infrastructure was improved with the inauguration of a tram line, the entry into service of the Suburban Railway (Ferrocarriles Suburbanos de Málaga) with two commuter lines, and the opening of a hydroelectric plant in El Chorro.
 In 1919 the Málaga Airport was created as a stop on the passage route (Toulouse – Barcelona – Alicante – Málaga – Casablanca) of the first airline established in Spain.